Ondansetron ODT Viatris (Ondansetron)

 What If You Miss a Dose?

-If you miss your dose and don’t feel sick, take your next dose when you’re meant to.
-If you miss your dose and feel sick, take the missed dose as soon as possible, then continue taking your tablets normally.
-If it’s almost time for your next dose, skip the missed dose and take your next dose when scheduled.
+If you miss a dose and do not feel sick, take your next dose as scheduled.
+If you feel sick, take the missed dose as soon as possible, then return to your regular schedule.

 Available Tablet Strengths